jaljo/articles/text-editor/text-editor-002-en.md

 Keep in mind that our text editor development took place whereas the frontend website used to publish informations was close to be put online.

-Technically speaking, articles are fetched from an HTTP REST API (our back office).
+Technically speaking, articles are fetched from an HTTP REST API (our backend).
 Some of them were coming from a legacy application, and may contain some broken HTML semantic.
 To address this problem, we decided to develop a parser for the received HTML markup to be cleaned.
 This parser creates React components for, and only for HTML tags that we allow.
 Doing so, only tags we're